vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-b2b-suite/vtex-b2b-organizations.md

 ![07-cost-centers](https://user-images.githubusercontent.com/77292838/159766678-0fd6c361-e1e6-470b-a9fc-c98b530c05e9.png)

->ℹ Each organization must have at least one cost center.
+> ℹ️ Each organization must have at least one cost center.

 By default, each cost center will allow all of the [payment terms](#payment-terms) that have been assigned to the parent organization.
 However, **Organization Admin** users have the ability to enable or disable individual payment terms at the cost center level.
 See [Manage Cost Centers](#manage-cost-centers) for more information on this.